rkothari3/CityAlert2.0/README.md

 - **CityAlert - Public**: A web application for civilians to report incidents in their city.
     - Uses a fine-tuned gemini-chatbot to take those reports.
     - The reports are stored in a Database and classified by the department(s) that would handle them.
+    - **NEW:** Interactive map showing all reported incidents with real-time updates
     - Has 3 pages:
         - Home Page (which has a report incident button that pops up that chat interface that you can use to report the incident - supplement it with a location and image if possible)
-        - Alerts page that people can see are currently ongoing
+        - Alerts page that people can see are currently ongoing with an interactive map
         - Resources page that provides people general info on what to do in different scenarios (basically like a blog)
     - The gemini chatbot should have these custom instructions, it's basically taking info from the user and generating a report: